August 01, 2022

 Managing such cloud and infrastructure processes can be as challenging as the compute-intensive workloads themselves.
 Our approach is to assume from the bank the burden/management of the necessary information technologies (IT) and operations technologies (OT) that surround the risk computation programs and processes – from the software to the cloud infrastructure at the hyperscaler.
 For example, through our Hitachi Application Reliability Center (HARC) technologies and services, we are able to establish a virtual risk computation hub, of sorts, for investment banks to manage the software, cloud and infrastructure as a managed service.

 Less than two years ago, Austria’s Raiffeissen Bank International (RBI) embarked on cloud transformation journey with Hitachi Vantara to rebuild its entire application landscape to be more accessible, agile and productive.
 Today, everything at the bank is built with a cloud-native mindset.
-That meant moving away from monolithic, large applications running across multiple locations and toward a more microservices-based and layered API type of architecture; one that can be shared and scaled across its entire banking network of 14 banks across Central and Eastern Europe.
-The HARC team of experts is well acquainted with such extensive and integrated cloud projects with financial institutions like RBI.
+That meant moving away from monolithic, large applications running across multiple locations and toward a more microservices-based and layered API type of architecture; one that can be shared and scaled across its entire banking network of 13 banks across Central and Eastern Europe.

 In addition to IT and OT management challenges, is the data challenge.
 Before banks of any size can do anything in the cloud, a complete classification of data is needed.
 Several different categories of data confidentiality help dictate which data can sit in the public, which data can be public but confidential, and which data must be private.
 Only after such categorization takes place, can work begin to plan a cloud initiative.
 Miss this step, and it could be costly.
 One of the larger European banks had decided to move the majority of its applications and data to the Google Cloud Platform.
 As it began the migration process, however, it learned it was required to obtain regulatory approval from no less than 70 different jurisdictions before going further.